 The Chicago School must protect the identity of a student and maintain the integrity of their record when changing their name, social security number, birthday, or citizenship status.
 Changes to this information must be submitted using the Student Personal Information Change Request form and include a copy of applicable documents:

-California Graduate Institute (CGI) and Santa Barbara Graduate Institute (SBGI) transcript requests may be processed within 7 to 10 business days from the date of order if the student account is clear of holds.
+California Graduate Institute (CGI), Santa Barbara Graduate Institute (SBGI) and Dallas Nursing Institute (DNI) transcript requests may be processed within 7 to 10 business days from the date of order if the student account is clear of holds.
 Expedited ordering is not available to individuals formerly enrolled at CGI or SBGI.

 Should the student have any questions about the process or encounter difficulty in entering the order, the Customer Service representatives are available from 7:00 am to 8:00 pm on Monday – Thursday and from 7:00 am to 6:00 pm (CST/CDT) on Fridays.
 The Customer Service number is 847-716-3005.